Grace-Solutions/Docker-Swarm-Cluster-Orchestration-Tool/docs/README.md

 ## High-level architecture

-The orchestrator is a **single Go binary** (`dswrmctl`) with the primary mode being JSON configuration-based deployment:
+The orchestrator is a **single Go binary** (`dscotctl`) with the primary mode being JSON configuration-based deployment:

-- `dswrmctl -config <config.json>` – deploy a complete Docker Swarm cluster with MicroCeph distributed storage from a JSON configuration file.
+- `dscotctl -config <config.json>` – deploy a complete Docker Swarm cluster with MicroCeph distributed storage from a JSON configuration file.
-- `dswrmctl -config <config.json> -teardown` – teardown the cluster.
+- `dscotctl -config <config.json> -teardown` – teardown the cluster.

 Legacy modes (deprecated):
-- `dswrmctl master init` – prepare a host as the initial Swarm manager.
+- `dscotctl master init` – prepare a host as the initial Swarm manager.
-- `dswrmctl master serve` – run the controller server.
+- `dscotctl master serve` – run the controller server.
-- `dswrmctl node join` – register a node and converge it onto the desired state.
+- `dscotctl node join` – register a node and converge it onto the desired state.

 Key internal packages: